eucalyptus/euca-demo/doc/SETUP.PRC.md

     ./user-initialize-prc-host.sh

 This downloads the euca-demo repo to a standard location, then adjusts root's PATH to include the demo scripts.
+Logout, then login, to pick up profile changes, or you
+can:

+    source ~/.bash_profile

 You can find the repo at /root/src/eucalyptus/euca-demo